|

 V. Academic Electives: 0-10 hours

-The student may select, with the assistance of her academic advisor, elective courses from any department acceptable toward her degree.
+The student may select, with the assistance of their academic advisor, elective courses from any department acceptable toward her degree.

 VI.
 The student must complete 120 semester hours (or the equivalent) with a cumulative grade point average of C (2.00) or higher and a grade point average of 2.00 in the major and 2.00 in the minor if the student elects a minor.